smarr/WritingStats/README.md

 make and LateX-Mk.
 Furthermore, it will require a installation or local copy of TeXcount.

+To make sure that the post-receive script only executes the code on the desired server, we do check the hostname of the machine.
+Please adapt it for your deployment!

 To set up a shared git repository with a post-receive hook, execute the following steps: